310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es.md

             	{% bubble Chiaki %}
               Hm?
 It's the usual for me to not read the mood?

-              Hrmm, I have mixed feelings about that.
+              Hmm, I have mixed feelings about that.
 The truth is, Kiryu said something similar to me earlier…

               I assume he meant it in a nice way, but somehow, I can't really be happy about it, I suppose…
 				{% endbubble %}